First, what is a webhook?

-In the context of automated trading, the webhook message contains all the information about the trade signal like what ticker to buy and at what price.
-Here is an example simple webhook.
+In the context of automated trading, the webhook JSON message contains all the information about the trade signal like what ticker to buy and at what price.
+Here is an example simple webhook and JSON message.

 {